Alswifter/alswifter/README.md

 ## Who I Am?

-I am an aspiring iOS developer with a strong passion for creating innovative solutions and exploring the vast world of Apple development.
-Currently in the early stages of my journey, I have recently completed a foundational course on Swift, gaining a solid understanding of the language's fundamentals.
-I am highly motivated to continue expanding my knowledge and skill set, constantly seeking new opportunities for growth and learning within the iOS development realm.
+I am an aspiring C# developer with a strong passion for creating innovative solutions and exploring the vast world of Microsoft development.
+Currently in the early stages of my journey, I have recently completed a foundational course on C#, gaining a solid understanding of the language's fundamentals.
+I am highly motivated to continue expanding my knowledge and skill set, constantly seeking new opportunities for growth and learning within the C# development realm.
 ## My Skills

 - Git
-- Swift
-- Markdown
+- C#

 ## My Projects